phoenixSP/Azure-ML-Challenges/README.md

 # Azure-ML-Challenges
-Solutions of challenges in different learning paths for Azure Data Scientist Associate Certificatopm
+Solutions of challenges in different learning paths for Azure Data Scientist Associate Certification